mayfan/maynara.com/src/pages/blog/2019-11-17-yoshelf-groceries.md

-          * John doesn’t always shop online because he needs to know what to buy and what he wants to eat — so he usually wastes some time browsing for random stuff.
+          * John doesn’t always shop online because he needs to know what to buy and what he wants to eat  —  so he usually wastes time browsing randomly.

-          * He’s currently on a Low-Carb Diet — which links to our “Lifestyle” idea that will be introduced later.
+          * He’s currently on a Low-Carb Diet  —  which links to my “Lifestyle” idea that will be introduced later.

-          * He would like to buy more on Waitrose but he doesn’t find shops nearby — a great opportunity to introduce our e-commerce service.
+          * He would like to buy more at Waitrose but he doesn’t find shops nearby  —  a great opportunity to introduce our e-commerce service.

-          * He values great quality and product selection — which YoShelf groceries currently offer.
+          * He values great quality and product selection  —  which the client offers.
   - backgroundColor: '#E2E2E2'
     column:
       - content: >-